-Property renovation and repair bills are expected to climb significantly over the coming months, as builders warn of a major shortfall in the availability of even the most basic supplies.
-As a side-effect of the UK’s booming housing market, builders are struggling to get hold of everything from roof tiles to timber, to bags of concrete.
+Property renovation and repair bills are expected to climb significantly over the coming months as builders warn of a major shortfall in the availability of even the most basic supplies.
+As a side effect of the UK’s booming housing market, builders are struggling to get hold of everything from roof tiles to timber to bags of concrete.

-Many have likened it to entering a supermarket to find empty shelves, with availability of building essentials having totally dried up in some regions.
+Many have likened it to entering a supermarket to find empty shelves, with the availability of building essentials having totally dried up in some regions.
 Rather than relying on a stockpile of products to allow projects to be completed, builders are increasingly buying what they need at the last minute, if and when the products they need are available.

-Timber and steel prices in particular have reached highs not seen for some time, with the IHS Markit/Cips UK survey having indicated no less than seven consecutive months of price increases to date.
+Timber and steel prices in particular have reached highs not seen for some time, with the IHS Markit/CIPS UK survey having indicated no less than seven consecutive months of price increases to date.

-According to Noble Francis, economics director at the Construction Products Association, steel and copper prices have increased by up to 40% over the past six months, while the average price for timber has increased as much as 80% in some regions.
+According to Noble Francis, economics director at the Construction Products Association, steel and copper prices have increased by up to 40% over the past six months, while the average price for timber has increased by as much as 80% in some regions.

 Even the most basic supplies like varnishes and paints are up to 30% more expensive than they were when compared to the previous year, while the price of polypropylene is up by 60%.

 As the vast majority of all building materials used in the construction sector are produced domestically, manufacturers and suppliers have limited on-hand inventory to fall back on.